BlitzKraig/fvtt-SoundBoard/README.md

 Create a directory for your sounds, with a single subdirectory for each sound category.

 Place your sounds in these folders.
-WAV, MP3 & OGG are supported.
+WAV, MP3 & OGG/OGA are supported.

 Place another directory inside one of these category directories to create a 'Wildcard Sound'.
 Clicking these sounds will play a random selection from any sound files placed inside this directory